Avsecz/fitbitr/README.md

 ## Description

-This package provides functions to get your Fibit activity data in R in a tidy form.
+This package provides functions to get your Fibit intraday activity data in R in a tidy form.
 It uses the [Fitbit API](https://dev.fitbit.com/docs/basics/) to access the data.
+The maximal time resolution for the heart rate data is 1 second and 1 minute for other features.

+Available intraday features:

+- calories
+- steps
+- distance
+- floors
+- elevation
+- hear rate

 ## Installation